-Usually, it is the first line of treatment, which will often cure incontinence.
+Usually, it is the first line of treatment for curing stress urinary incontinence, mixed incontinence or any other types of urinary incontinence.
 Treatment includes bladder raining, scheduled bathroom trips, pelvic floor muscles exercises, and fluid and diet management.
 The best thing about behavioural therapies is that there are no side effects to it.
 And the response to the treatment is proportional to the efforts of a patient.

 Bladder training involves

 Learning to delay urination by gradually increasing the time between bathroom trips.

 Double voiding technique: After urinating, the patient waits a few minutes, and then urinates again.
 This helps the patient to empty his bladder completely.

 Scheduled bathroom trips- This is a very effective technique for patients with mobility issues or neurological disorders.

 Pelvic floor muscle exercises known as Kegels, are helpful in strengthening the muscles that help regulate urination.
 Usually patient needs to practice these exercises a few times a day, every day, for the rest of his life.
 Stopping them means the return of incontinence.
 It is important to consult a specialist for these exercises because it is important that Kegels exercise is done properly.
 Or one can also take help from the aid of biofeedback.
 Transducers, connected to a computer, are placed on the body of the patient, and lines on a video monitor show when one is doing the exercises correctly.
 This is a very helpful learning technique.